phimachine/mayoehr/README.md

 You should take a look at death/post/channelmanager.py and inputgen_planD.
 Both objects are built to be/based on PyTorch Datasets and should be loaded to pytorch with no problem.

+## Work
+### Statistical models baselines
+The range of statistical models applicable to time series is limited.
+Some modification is due.

+### Validation redesign
+Turns out it's not easy to do validation.
+A lot of work is put in.
+We resampled the valid set,
+and we need to revert this change.

+### Hyperparamter tuning
+Manual tuning is not possible.
+We should do grid search on base of 2.

+### Deep models benchmark unification
+For some deep models, a whole sequence is taken in before it's evaluated.
+For others, evaluation happens for each time step.
+The comparison between the two's performances is not fair.
+This problem is solved partially.